CHLNDDEV/OceanMesh2D/README.md

 OceanMesh2D is a set of user-friendly MATLAB functions to generate two-dimensional (2D) unstructured meshes for coastal ocean circulation problems.
 These meshes are based on a variety of feature driven geometric and bathymetric mesh size functions, which are generated according to user-defined parameters.
 Mesh generation is achieved through a force-balance algorithm combined with a number of topological improvement strategies aimed at improving the worst case triangle quality.
 The software embeds the mesh generation process into an object-orientated framework that contains pre- and post-processing workflows, which makes mesh generation flexible, reproducible, and script-able.

 ## `DISCLAIMER: `
-The boundary of the meshing domain must be a polygon (first point equals the last and non-self intersecting) but it does not need to be simplified.
+The boundary of the meshing domain must be a two-dimensional (2D) polygon (first point equals the last and non-self intersecting) but it does not need to be simplified.
 Read the user guide for more information about the inputs.

 ## `Code framework`